jfree/jfreesvg/README.md

 Change History
 --------------

-Version 1.9 (?? ?????
-2014)
+Version 1.9 (6 May 2014)
 - added defsKeyPrefix attribute to allow unique ids for DEFS when generating multiple SVG elements for use in a single HTML page;
+- added support for LinearGradientPaint and improved existing GradientPaint handling;
 - added KEY_ELEMENT_TITLE rendering hint;
-- added support for arbitrary key, value pairs in the KEY_START_GROUP handler.
+- added support for arbitrary key, value pairs in the KEY_START_GROUP handler;
+- added zeroStrokeWidth attribute to allow configuration of handling for BasicStroke with zero width (which the Java specification states should be "rendered as the thinnest possible line");
+- fixed a bug in the drawImage(Image, int, int, int, int, int, int, int, int, ImageObserver) method.

 Version 1.8 (11 April 2014)
 - added additional KEY_BEGIN_GROUP options, plus special integration support for Orson Charts;